Math contests are held all over the globe, but the one that truly captures the spotlight is the International Mathematical Olympiad (IMO).

 Each year, students tackle six proof-based problems over two days (4.5 hours per session), testing not just knowledge but creativity, logic, and rigorous proof-writing.

-Success brings global recognition, scholarships, and STEM opportunities, while the experience itself builds critical thinking, resilience, and a lifelong passion for math.
+Success gives you recognition, scholarships, and STEM opportunities but the real win is how it strengthens your thinking, resilience, and passion for math.

 Other Prestigious International Math Competitions